Find us +44 (0)113 2837100

 Further details relating to assessment

-The plan will identify the project’s aim, objectives, key areas to be focused upon, key sources that are likely to be drawn upon and a timeline of activities.
-The project and the form that it is delivered will be negotiated between the lecturer and the student.
-It will however not involve empirical research and research participants.
+The project plan will identify the project’s aim, objectives, key areas to be focused upon, key sources that are likely to be drawn upon and a timeline of activities.
+It will not involve empirical research and research participants.

-The quiz will be multi-choice and about a relevant topic that they have researched that is clearly linked to their proposed project.
+The quiz is a formative assessment and will be multi-choice and about a relevant topic that they have researched that is clearly linked to their proposed project.
 It will be presented in ‘laymen’ terms so suitable for most audiences.
-This will be formative assessment used to gauge what progress the learners are making in their chosen topic area.
+This quiz is used to gauge what progress the learners are making in their chosen topic area.

 The project will require a student to undertake a sustained piece of academic work on a negotiated topic that they agree with the module tutor.
 This proposal will need to be on a topic related to a student’s intended area of future study.
 Students will also be able to negotiate how the format that they will present their project work.
 For example, they could choose to be assessed by a written report, film, a series of blog entries or a portfolio with reflections.
 As this is a non-empirical project research the traditional academic ethics clearance will not be required.